 The IBM FlashSystem 7200 is a mid-tier block-storage system capable of virtualizing all attached disks and other attached storage systems.
 FlashSystem utilizes IBM Spectrum Virtualize software as the underlying embedded software.
 The FlashSystem 7200 is an evolution of the previous Storwize V7000 system that has been re-branded to join a unified FlashSystem product line that includes 5000, 5100, 7200, and 9200 models.
 The 7200 starts as a dual controller system and scales out to four pairs of controllers.
-It supports up to 760 devices in a cabinet along with the ability to virtualize external attached storage systems.
+It supports devices in a cabinet along with the ability to virtualize external attached storage systems.
 The system features data reduction of primary data included in the base price.
 Data is compressed inline using the processor chipset hardware as it is received in the 7200 controllers.

 The FlashSystem 7200 is available as an all flash system, or as a hybrid system with the FlashSystem 7200H.